A structural duality for path-decompositions into parts of small radius: Graph-decompositions and quasi-isometries

+The \emph{outer-radial spread} of $(H,\cV)$ is $\max_{v \in V(G)} \rad_H(H_v)$.
+Note that the outer-radial spread is at most the (inner-)radial spread. \end{definition}

+We remark that the `outer' versions of radial width and spread are only used in \cref{lem:TreeBreadthEquiv,lem:GraphDecToQuasiIso,lem:QuasiIsoToGraphDec}.
+Hence, we will usually omit the `inner' when talking about (inner)-radial width and spread.

-Berger and Seymour \cite{BoundedDiamTreeDecomp}*{1.5} proved that the radial tree-width of a graph is at most two times its tree-breadth, and thus these width measures are qualitatively equivalent.
-The next lemma generalises this to arbitrary decomposition graphs:
+Berger and Seymour \cite{bergerseymourboundeddiamTD}*{1.5} proved that the (inner-)radial tree-width of a graph is at most two times its outer-radial width, and thus these width measures are qualitatively equivalent.
+The next lemma generalises this to arbitrary decomposition graphs.